ld4l-labs/bibliotek-o/README.md

 bibliotek-o is a joint product of the Mellon Foundation-funded Linked Data for Libraries - Labs (LD4L - Labs) and Linked Data for Production (LD4P) projects.
 See the [LD4L website](http://ld4l.org), the [LD4L - Labs public wiki](https://wiki.duraspace.org/pages/viewpage.action?pageId=77447730), and the [LD4P public wiki](https://wiki.duraspace.org/pages/viewpage.action?pageId=74515029) for more information on these projects.

+## News
+* **2017-06-30** Q2 release of Version 1.1.0
+  * Due to a compressed change cycle this quarter, new issues and pull requests will not be considered.
+* Watch for an announcement of the Q3 release and timeline.

 ## Repository contents